The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

-- Overtime between 10 and 12 hours worked above the alternative workweek must be paid at 1.5 times the regular rate of pay.
+- Overtime between 10 and 12 hours worked above the alternative workweek must be paid at the overtime rate of 1.5 times the regular rate of pay.

-- Overtime beyond 12 hours above the alternative workweek must be paid at 2 times the regular rate of pay.
+- Overtime beyond 12 hours above the alternative workweek must be paid at two times the regular rate of pay.